-Dr. Brehm is an Associate Professor of Sociology.† In July 2011, Dr. Brehm began as Graduate Coordinator for the Department of Sociology and Anthropology.
-Her areas of specialization are natural resources/environment, community, and demography.† Her research interests center around how communities function and what factors influence their various relationships and attitudes towards 'nature' and what those attitudes mean for both sustainable land management and broader community well-being.
+Dr. Brehm is a Professor of Sociology and interim Chair of the Department of Sociology and Anthropology.
+Her areas of specialization are natural resources/environment, community, and demography.
+Her research interests center around how communities function and what factors influence their various relationships and attitudes towards 'nature' and what those attitudes mean for both sustainable land management and broader community well-being.
 One avenue of investigation has focused on an examination of the role of natural environment amenities in community attachment and their relationship to community well-being in rural areas in the Intermountain West.
 More recently, she has focused her scholarship on research that examines the role of values, attitudes, and place attachment in the development of sustainable, watershed-scale stewardship of water quality and natural resources at the community level.
 Dr. Brehm teaches People in Places: Understanding and Developing Community, Introduction to Social Research Methods, Society and Environment, and Applied Community Project Design and Management.

 Dr. Burr is an Assistant Professor of Sociology.
 His area of expertise includes economic, cultural, and organizational sociology; the sociology of consumption; and historical sociology, with a special interest in world history and long-term globalization.
 His research interests include the historical analysis of consumer markets.
 His current main project is on the national bicycle markets of France and the United States around the turn of the twentieth century.
 He has also started a research project on industry-wide institutions, including trade shows, professional associations, and the trade press.
 He has taught Global Development and Economic Change numerous times, and welcomes interdisciplinary collaboration with Stevenson students on macrosocial factors in development.

-Oz Dincer is an Assistant Professor and Graduate Coordinator in the Department of Economics.
+Dr. Dincer is an Assistant Professor in the Department of Economics.
 His research interests are in Economic Growth and Development as well as Public Economics with particular focus on causes and consequences of institutions.
 His published work appears in Public Choice, International Tax and Public Finance and Applied Economics.
 His teaching experience includes Macroeconomics, Public Economics, Econometrics, and International Economics.
 He joined Illinois State University following three years with Massey University in New Zealand.

 Dr. Hunt is Professor Emeritus of Political Science.
 He has written extensively in the area of political participation and development, focused on the role of the "civil society" in development in Asia and Africa.
 He has consulted with the World Bank, the U.S. Agency for International Development, and the United Nations throughout the world, particularly on issues associated with community economic development.
 In 1994, Dr. Hunt launched Illinois State University's Peace Corps Fellows Program, the first in the nation in community and economic development (joint with Western Illinois University).